wpears/webmap-training/Readme.md

     -Dev Tools example
       -GET.. headers, etc.
-      -status code, response data, response headers
+      -status code, response data, response headers -Hypertext?
+HTML!
+HyperText Markup Language
+    -HTML is a way to structure information
+      -what makes it hypertext is the *links* to other documents -Following a link results in another HTTP request, DNS resolution, etc.
+    -Originally, this is all the WWW was: a way to request information, display documents, and follow embedded links
+    -Now we have google maps

-What's a web app
+##What's a web app and how do they work?
-  -interactive program in browser
+  -An app is an interactive program in browser
-  -page vs. app
+  -How are apps different from sites?
-  -Web pages are living programs that can change and be changed at any time.. when this interactivity is the main focus, they are recognized as applications.
+  -Apps are living programs that can change and be changed at any time.. interactivity is the main focus
+    -Compare with a document with links that doesn't change from the time you load it -What changed in browsers from their inception to allow the creation of apps?
+  -JS!
+  -AJAX via XMLHttpRequest

+  -page vs. app Example
   -wikipedia vs twitter/facebook
     -wiki: text and images, mostly static, content essentially complete upon load
     -twitter: constantly updated with new information; contents change over time or via interaction.